-Prerequisite: English Language Development 1 This course is designed for Multilingual learners in 7th and 8th grade range of proficiency levels, from emerging through expanding (ELP 2- ELP 4).
+Prerequisite: English Language Development 1

+This course is designed for Multilingual learners in seventh and eighth grade range of proficiency levels, from emerging through expanding (ELP 2- ELP 4).
 Students develop academic language in all modes of communication including listening, speaking, reading, and writing.
 Instruction focuses on word/phrase, sentence, and discourse dimensions of language used to access the concepts and objectives of secondary content courses.
 The course is provided as full or half credit options to accommodate students who enroll in HCPSS during the first or second semesters.
-This course fulfills one World Language credit.
-Multilingual learners who complete both English Language Development 1 and English Language Development 2 in 6th and 7th grade may receive additional English Language Development services through co-taught and collaborative instructional models during their 8th grade year.
+Multilingual learners who complete both English Language Development 1 and English Language Development 2 in sixth and seventh grade may receive additional English Language Development services through co-taught and collaborative instructional models during their eighth grade year.
+One high school world language credit will be awarded upon successful completion of this course.
+See Credit for High School Courses Taken in Middle School, page 7 for more information.